ismir2023/ismir2023.github.io/accommodation.md

 ---
 layout: page
-title: Accomodation
+title: Accommodation
 background_position: 0% 70%
-permalink: /accomodation/
+permalink: /accommodation/
-summary: Accomodation Info of the 24th International Society for Music Information Retrieval Conference
+summary: Accommodation Info of the 24th International Society for Music Information Retrieval Conference
 ---

-# Accomodation
+# Accommodation

-Here follows a table containing a partial list of accommodation options suggested by us.
+Here follows a table containing a partial list of accomodation options suggested by us.

 | No.  | HOTEL  | ADDRESS | CATEGORY |
 |:------------------|:------------------|:------------------|:------------------|